People-and-Talent/logifuture_Alexander-Skvortsov_Data-Streaming-Engineer/README.md

     FastAPI: http://localhost:8000

 ### 3. Sending Kafka Messages
-You can send messages to the Kafka topic using the Kafka console producer, either from the host machine or from the container:
+You can send messages to the Kafka topic using the Kafka console producer, either from the host machine or from the container: <br />
 When the Kafka container is created, it automatically creates topic: `transactions_topic` which is used to store transaction events which are then consumed by the Spark service.

 #### Send messages from the host machine (use port: 29092):

 `kafka-console-producer.sh --topic transactions_topic --bootstrap-server localhost:29092`

 #### Send messages from the docker container (use port: 9092):

-`docker exec -it <kafka container name OR container id> kafka-console-producer.sh --broker-list kafka:9092 --topic transactions_topic
+`docker exec -it <kafka container name OR container id> kafka-console-producer.sh --broker-list kafka:9092 --topic transactions_topic`
-`

 Example: `docker exec -it kafka kafka-console-producer.sh --broker-list kafka:9092 --topic transactions_topic`

 #### JSON message:
 The Json message needs to have the below structure, otherwise it will be filtered out.

     • transactionID (string)
         • walletID (string)
         • productID (string)
         • type (string)
             ◦ credit (add money to wallet)
             ◦ debit (deduct money from wallet)
             ◦ cancelCredit (rollback a credit operation)
             ◦ cancelDebit (rollback a debit operation)
         • amount (BigDecimal)
         • currency (string)
         • timestamp (datetime)

 #### Json message example:

 {"transaction_id": "trans123","wallet_id": "b1","product_id": "product5678","type": "credit","amount": 5.00,"currency": "USD","timestamp": "2024-05-11T12:50:00Z"}